Grace M. Armstrong, Eunice M. Schenck 1907

 Peter Magee is a Professor in the Department of Classical and Near Eastern Archaeology at Bryn Mawr College.
 He obtained his PhD in near eastern archaeology from the University of Sydney.
 Before coming to Bryn Mawr he was a Research Fellow at the University of Sydney and University of Ghent (Belgium).
-He has published on aspects of the pre-Islamic archaeology of Arabia, Iran and the Indo-Iranian borderlands.
+He has published on the pre-Islamic archaeology of Arabia, Iran and the Indo-Iranian borderlands and is author of Excavations at Tepe Yahya.
+The Iron Age Settlement (Harvard University Press, 2004) and The Archaeology of Prehistoric Arabia (Cambridge, 2014).
 He has excavated in Greece, Syria, Jordan, Yemen, Pakistan and the United Arab Emirates.
-He is currently Director of the excavations at Muweilah (UAE), co-Director with the University of Tübingen of the excavations at al-Hamriya (UAE) and co-Director with the British Museum of the excavations at Akra (Pakistan).
+He is currently Director of the excavations at Muweilah and Tell Abraq (UAE).

 Azade Seyhan is the Fairbank Professor in the Humanities, Professor of German and Comparative Literature, Bryn Mawr Director of the program in Comparative Literature, and adjunct professor of Philosophy at Bryn Mawr College.
 She is the author of Representation and Its Discontents: The Critical Legacy of German Romanticism (University of California, 1992); Writing Outside the Nation (Princeton, 2001); and most recently, Tales of Crossed Destinies: The Modern Turkish Novel in a Comparative Context (MLA, 2008).
 She has lectured extensively on German Idealism and Romanticism, critical theory, exile narratives, Turkish-German literature, and the theory of the novel.